 The description of the collinearity diagnostics as presented in Belsley, Kuh, and Welsch's, Regression Diagnostics: Identifying Influential Data and Sources of Collinearity, is principally formal, leaving it to the user to implement the diagnostics and learn to digest and interpret the diagnostic results.
 This paper is designed to overcome this shortcoming by describing the different graphical displays that can be used to present the diagnostic information and, more importantly, by providing the detailed guidance needed to promote the beginning user into an experienced diagnostician and to aid those who wish to incorporate or automate the collinearity diagnostics into a guided-computer environment.
-(Belsley 1991a, p.
-33)

-Alas, the "graphical displays" suggested were just tables of eigenvalues, condition numbers, and coefficient variance proportions associated with the collinearity diagnostics.
+Alas, the "graphical displays" suggested were just tables- of eigenvalues, condition numbers and coefficient variance proportions associated with the collinearity diagnostics.
 There is no doubt that Belsley's suggested tabular displays have contributed to the widespread implementation and use of these diagnostics.
 Yes, as the initial quote for this introduction indicates, users are often uncertain about how to interpret these tabular displays.

-To make the point of this article more graphic, we liken the analyst's task in understanding collinearity diagnostics to that of the reader of Martin Hansford's successful series of books, Where's Waldo (titled Where's Wally in the UK, Wo ist Walter in Germany, and so forth).
-These consist of a series of full-page illustrations of hundreds of people and things and a few Waldos-a character wearing a red-and-white-striped shirt and hat, glasses, and carrying a walking stick or other paraphernalia.
+To make the point of this paper more graphic, we liken the analyst's task in understanding collinearity diagnostics to that of the reader of Martin Hansford's successful series of books, Where's Waldo (titled Where's Wally in the UK, Wo ist Walter in Germany, etc.).
+These consist of a series of full-page illustrations of hundreds of people and things and a few Waldos- a character wearing a red and white striped shirt and hat, glasses, and carrying a walking stick or other paraphernalia.
 Waldo was never disguised, yet the complex arrangement of misleading visual cues in the pictures made him very hard to find.
 Collinearity diagnostics often provide a similar puzzle.

-The plan of this article is as follows: We first describe a simple example that illustrates the current state-of-the-art for the presentation of collinearity diagnostics.
-Section 2 summarizes the standard collinearity diagnostics in relation to the classic linear regression model, $y = X\beta + \epsilon$.
+The plan of this paper is as follows: We first describe a simple example that illustrates the current state of the art for the presentation of collinearity diagnostics.
+Section 2 summarizes the standard collinearity diagnostics in relation to the classical linear regression model, $y = X\beta + \epsilon$.
 In Section 3 we suggest some simple improvements to the typical tabular displays and a graphic rendering called a "tableplot" to make these diagnostics easier to read and understand.
-Section 4 describes some
+Section 4 describes some graphic displays based on the the biplot (Gabriel, 1971) that helps interpret the information in collinearity diagnostics.